No Future Dates – The tour no longer runs

 Our professional Czech guide will meet us at the Prague train station in the late afternoon and take us to our centrally-located hotel.
 After we check-in and freshen up, we’ll have an overview tour of Prague and visit a local restaurant for dinner for our first taste of Czech cuisine.
 Afterwards, perhaps you’ll want to sample a bit of the nightlife.

 Day 10: Walking in Prague

-We’ll start our day with a guided walking Tour of Prague.
-After breakfast, our guide will meet us at our hotel, then we’ll walk together to heart of the city, Wenceslas Square.
+We’ll start our day with a guided walking tour of Prague.
+After breakfast, our guide will meet us at our hotel, then we’ll walk together to the heart of the city, Wenceslas Square.
 Nearby we’ll see the well-preserved jewels of historic Prague including Old Town Square, Town Hall, the Astronomical Clock, Powder Gate, Municipal House, and the Royal Way of the Old Town.
 You’ll be on your own for lunch among the numerous small shops and bakeries in Old Town, then have the afternoon free to explore Prague on your own, with suggestions from our guide.

 Day 11: Prague at leisure